Lorage/student-course-generator/README.md

 ```

 This creates the click and onload handlers which fire when appropriate, including the file saving mechanics.

+### Explanation

+1. The code takes the two CSVs (domain order and student scores), slices them into arrays an objects, and then uses those to run through the test generation.
+2. After registering the load handlers, each row is put through `composeRow()` and has its scores sorted.
+3. The heuristic uses the difference between that score and the highest test score to determine the order/importance.
+There is one shortcoming here, which is that there is no checking to see if that specific score/domain entry exists, so in some cases, you will see 2.L, 5.RF, etc.

 ### TODO
 1. Write methods that allow for tests to run & write tests